NOAA mulls moving start of Atlantic hurricane season up to May 15

-The National Hurricane Center has already announced plans to begin issuing routine tropical weather outlooks starting on May 15.
+The National Hurricane Center has announced plans to begin issuing routine tropical weather outlooks starting on May 15.

-The 2020 Atlantic hurricane season sparked to life early last year when Tropical Storm Arthur formed east of Florida shortly after noontime on May 16.
+The 2020 Atlantic hurricane season sparked to life last year when Tropical Storm Arthur formed east of Florida shortly after noontime on May 16.
 It produced sustained winds of 39 mph at Alligator River Bridge on the Outer Banks of North Carolina.
 Before its formation, the waterlogged disturbance interacted with another atmospheric wave to drop 10 inches of rain on Marathon, Fla., 8 inches on Fort Lauderdale and 6 on Miami.

-It was the sixth consecutive season in a row to feature a preseason storm that formed before the official June 1 start date.
+It was the sixth-consecutive season to feature a preseason storm that formed before the official June 1 start date.
 Tropical Storm Alberto in late May 2018 brought nearly a foot of rainfall near Lake Okeechobee in Florida, while also producing 65 mph winds over the Gulf of Mexico.
 A storm surge of roughly a meter was observed in the Florida Panhandle.

 In 2015, Tropical Storm Ana scraped the East Coast in mid-May, with a gust to 62 mph and up to 6.7 inches of rainfall in North Carolina.